Blocking ads removes funding from us!

 Next we wanted to know why a microUSB connector was built into the Track + Wireless instead of a USB-C port.
 When developing the in-ear headphones, Libratone believed that USB-C charging would not do anything for in-ear models.
 When The Verge wrote two days ago that USB-C should now finally be the standard for headphones, we were assured that Libratone will also be using the new plug from now on.

 Then David and I had two more questions about the Libratone Q Adapt On Ear.
-I was wondering if the company is aware that the hinge on the on-ear headphones can wear out VERY easily.
-Libratone supposedly didn't know about it, that's what this one was made for Proforwarded to a responsible employee before my eyes.
-This processing defect should no longer be present in the next generation.
+I was interested to know whether the company is aware that the hinge on the on-ear headphones can wear out VERY easily.
+Libratone apparently knew nothing about this, but the problem was passed on to a responsible employee in front of me.
+This means that this manufacturing defect should no longer be present in the next generation.

-Finally, we were left wondering if it was considered that the Q Adapt On Ear might not fit people with larger heads due to the lack of size increments.
-The answer we got was that the test subjects fit the Q Adapt On Ear.
-Because the headphones did not fit several customers, the successor will have more size adjustment options, according to Global Product Manager by Libratone.
+Finally, we were still wondering whether it had been considered that the Q Adapt On Ear might not fit people with larger heads due to the lack of size options.
+The answer we received was that the Q Adapt On Ear did fit the test subjects.
+Because the headphones did not fit several customers, the successor will have more size adjustment options, according to Libratone's Global Product Manager.

 Libraradio